despia-native/despia-native/README.md

 Promise resolves with that value.
 If it is never set, the Promise still resolves after 30 seconds with `undefined` and a timeout is logged to the console.
 This prevents hanging Promises for long-running or failing native operations.

+### Fresh-data behavior

+Before observing, watched variables are cleared to avoid resolving on stale values.
+The observer ignores empty placeholders (`undefined`, `null`, `"n/a"`, `{}`, `[]`) and requires the value to change from its baseline before resolving.
+This ensures each call waits for a fresh write from the native side.

 ### Direct Property Access